Olivier Mourgue (1939-)

 Commissioned by the Mobilier National for the French Pavilion at the 1967 World's Fair

-Olivier Mourgue's collaboration with Mobilier National dates back to the 1967 Montreal World's Fair, for which he designed a set of seats and tables to furnish the salon d'honneur of the French pavilion.
-The contract (May 9, 1967) stipulates that the designer must supply a project including full-scale plans, a report on materials and upholstery, and a study of the salon's overall décor.
-The prototypes studied and executed by ARC to Mourgue's designs resulted in a first edition, entrusted to the Airborne company, of thirty armchairs, ten poufs and six coffee tables bearing the "Mobilier National" label.
-The internal structure of the seats, in molded polyester, forms a shell which is covered with foam and covered with a fully removable red jersey cover.
+Olivier Mourgue's collaboration with the Mobilier National began with the 1967 Montreal World's Fair, for which he created a set of chairs and tables to furnish the main hall of the French Pavilion.
+The contract (May 9, 1967) stipulated that the designer must provide a project including full-scale plans, a report on materials and upholstery, as well as a study of the overall decor of the living room.
+The prototypes studied and produced by ARC based on Mourgue's designs led to a first edition, commissioned from the Airborne company, of thirty armchairs, ten poufs, and six coffee tables bearing the "Mobilier National" label.
+The internal structure of the seats, made of molded polyester, forms a shell that is covered with foam and upholstered in a fully removable red jersey cover.

 **Bibliography:**